-TUCSON, Ariz. — Lesson in this special education program definitely look different.
+TUCSON, Ariz. — Lessons in this special education program definitely look different.

 “So, we have the whole class, all the aides come on, I come on and we sing songs together and we say good morning.
 It’s just a way for us to come together. and then the rest of the day I do small groups no more than three or four kids at a time.”